postalsys/emailengine/README.md

 ![twitter_header_photo_2](https://user-images.githubusercontent.com/132242/127487204-e27c980b-04b5-448c-b92f-e692fbefc1c5.png)

+> This is just a FOSS edition of the existing [EmailEngine.app](https://emailengine.app/).
+All rights and code belong to them.
+I just made a few changes to make it work without license and am using of personal usa-case.
+For commercial/production use, please buy official license from [official Site](https://postalsys.com/plans).

 # EmailEngine Email API

 Headless email client application that makes IMAP and SMTP resources available over REST.
 Integrate email accounts with your service with ease!